MarimerLLC/csla/docs/CSLA-Versions.md

 CSLA .NET VB is almost completely feature-compatible with CSLA .NET for Windows, and is a great reference implementation VB developers can use to get a deeper understanding of the framework implementation details.

-It is not recommended that CSLA .NET VB be used in production environments.
+It is not recommended that CSLA .NET VB be used in production environments.--->

 ## Version Background
 CSLA .NET 3.0.5 is the recommended version for .NET 2.0 and 3.0.
 It introduced support for .NET 3.0 features: WPF, WCF, WF.
 It includes a wide array of bug fixes and features around Windows Forms, and other .NET 2.0 scenarios.